4-H Summer Camp (July)

 Camp is run by teens, called "staffers," who start meeting in the fall to organize all the aspects of camp- everything from the food to the themes for the events.
 There is one teen staffer to every five youth (called campers).
 To be on CAMP STAFF you must:

-- Have attended 4-H Camp at least twice.
+- Have attended 4-H Camp at least once.

 - Attend monthly Camp Planning Meetings.

 - Attend at least 1 of the Staff Training Weekends.

 - You may only attend 1 camp session

 Please email email@example.com for more information.